Written By: Chloe Wilson BSc(Hons) Physiotherapy

 In approximately 30% of cases of tarsal tunnel syndrome, the cause is unknown.

-Typical symptoms of posterior tibial nerve compression tend to be felt on the inner side of the ankle, underneath the foot and into the toes.
+Typical symptoms of tarsal tunnel syndrome tend to be felt on the inner side of the ankle, underneath the foot and into the toes.
 In severe cases, symptoms may also be felt up the back of the calf to the knee.

 Tarsal Tunnel Syndrome symptoms usually include: